 Sai Baba's real name is also unknown.
 His name "Sai" was apparently given to him when he arrived at Shirdi, to attend a wedding.
 A local temple priest recognized him as a Muslim saint, and greeted him with the words 'Ya Sai!', meaning 'Welcome Sai!'.
 The Shirdi Sai Baba movement began in the late 19th century, while he was living in Shirdi.
 After 1910, his fame began to spread to Mumbai, and then throughout India.
 Many people visited him because they believed he could perform miracles.

 Getting to Shirdi

-By bus, traveling time is 7-8 hours.
+Shirdi is located about 250 kilometers (143 miles) northeast of Mumbai, and 90 kilometers (56 miles) southeast of Nashik, in Maharashtra.
+It's most popularly accessed from Mumbai.
+By bus, traveling time is seven to eight hours.
 It's possible to take a daytime or overnight bus.
-By train, travel time ranges from 6-12 hours.
-There are two trains, both of which run overnight.
+By train, travel time ranges from six to 12 hours.
+There are three trains, all of which run overnight.

 - Find out more about how to get from Mumbai to Shirdi.

-However, flights will initially only operate to and from Mumbai and Hyderabad.
-The other nearest airport is at Aurangabad, around 2 hours away.
+The other nearest airport is at Aurangabad, around two hours away.
 Alternatively, trains from quite a few cities stop at the railway station in Shirdi.
 Its name is Sainagar Shirdi (SNSI).

-Other busy times are on weekends, and during the Guru Purnima, Ram Navami, and Dusshera festivals.
+Other busy times are on weekends and during the Holi, Gudi Padwa, Guru Purnima, Ram Navami festivals.
 The temple is kept open overnight during these festivals, and the crowd swells to a suffocating size.

 Visiting the Shirdi Sai Baba Temple Complex